Xanax Addiction: Is Xanax abused?

 • White rectangular bar with “Xanax” stamp

-• You may also see yellow and green rectangular bars with “S 90 3” stamp
+• Yellow and green rectangular bars with “S 90 3” stamp

-Xanax doesn’t necessarily have a distinctive smell to it.
-It is a chalky pill the patient swallows, so it doesn’t have much of a taste either.
+Xanax doesn’t necessarily have a distinctive taste to it.
+It is a chalky pill the patient swallows, so it doesn’t contain much flavor.

 People need to be aware of how popular fake Xanax is on the streets today.
-It has never been easier to come across fake Xanax, and the worst part is that it is virtually impossible to differentiate real Xanax from fake Xanax when purchased recreationally.
+Not only has it never been easier to come across unauthentic Xanax, but it is virtually impossible to differentiate real Xanax from fake Xanax when purchased recreationally.
 This is why recreational Xanax use is heavily discouraged.

-In fact, the only way to tell the difference between the two is how it makes you feel soon after taking it.
-The symptoms and side effects of fake Xanax are far different than that of the real thing.
-The fake stuff is used laced with Fentanyl and leads to overdose more often than not.
-When it comes to anxiety medication and dealing with anxiety disorders, patients should always trust a doctor before resorting to recreational Xanax use.
+The only way to tell the difference between the two is how it makes you feel soon after taking it.
+The symptoms and side effects of fake Xanax are far different than those of the real thing.
+The fake stuff is laced with Fentanyl and leads to overdose more often than not.
+When it comes to anxiety medication and dealing with anxiety disorders, patients should always trust a doctor before resorting to Xanax for recreational use.

 If your current dosage isn’t sufficient enough, talk with your doctor.
 Be honest with your doctor, and they will try their best to improve your situation, so you don’t have to overcompensate with recreational Xanax.

 Much like other anti-anxiety medications, Xanax can have different effects on different people.
-A person’s diagnosis, along with their daily symptoms and disorder management, plays a huge part in the recommended dosage and how the medication affects the person.
+A person’s diagnosis, along with their daily symptoms, and disorder management, plays a huge part in the recommended dosage and how the medication affects them.

-Other factors that affect the dosage and how Xanax works are:
+Other factors that affect the dosage and how Xanax works include:

 • Age